omigroup/gltf-extensions/extensions/2.0/KHR_audio/README.md

 Specifies the audio emitter type.
 This property is required.

 - `global` Global audio emitters are not affected by the position of audio listeners.
 All `positional` properties may not be defined on global audio emitters.
-- `positional` Positional audio emitters.
+- `positional` Positional audio emitters play audio at a position in the scene.
 The properties are defined in the `positional` object.
 Using sound cones, the orientation is `-Z` having the same emission direction as [`KHR_lights_punctual`](https://github.com/KhronosGroup/glTF/tree/main/extensions/2.0/Khronos/KHR_lights_punctual) and [glTF cameras](https://github.com/KhronosGroup/glTF-Tutorials/blob/master/gltfTutorial/gltfTutorial_016_Cameras.md).

 #### `gain`